 Studio Cast, 1963 (London) (4 / 5) The popular conductor Mantovani received top billing when this album was released, but he isn’t the only star here.
 Opera great Robert Merrill sings Hajj to great effect, and diva Regina Resnik is Lalume.
 This Kismet has a very “classical” sound, yet the nuances of musical comedy are intact, as the performance captures both the lyrical and showbiz glitz elements of the show.
 Merrill handles the big baritone passages and witty patter songs of his role equally well; next to Alfred Drake, he’s the best Hajj on records.
 Resnik’s “Not Since Nineveh” may be a bit high-toned, but she is nonetheless sexy and fun.
 Adele Leigh and Kenneth McKellar show off their lovely, operetta-style voices in “Stranger in Paradise” and “This Is My Beloved.”
 This was the first stereo recording of Kismet to be commercially released, and it definitely measures up to more recent digital recordings of the score. — G.A.

 Music Theater of Lincoln Center Cast, 1965 (RCA) (4 / 5) Recorded in beautiful stereo, this Kismet boasts the show’s original star, Alfred Drake.
-It’s a joy to hear him recreate his most colorful role, and the elapsed years only add weight to his intelligent performance.
-One difference between this recording and the 1953 Broadway album is that the thrilling overture has been replaced by a watered-down section of Borodin’s “Polyvetsian Dances.”
+It’s a joy to hear him recreate his most colorful role, and the elapsed years only add further expertise to his performance.
+One difference between this recording and the 1953 Broadway album is that the thrilling overture has been replaced by a watered-down section of Borodin’s “Polovtsian Dances.”
 Still, Franz Allers’ conducting certainly has musical expertise.
-Most of the supporting cast is excellent, particularly Lee Verona as Marsinah.
+Most of the supporting cast is excellent, particularly Lee Venora as Marsinah.
 Anne Jeffreys, a major musical theater talent who rarely had the good fortune to be recorded, is Lalume; although not as witty as Joan Diener in the role, she has a versatile voice, and she gets to sing the sensual “Bored.”
 As for the Caliph, Richard Banke displays a wonderful tenor in his renditions of “Stranger in Paradise” and “Night of My Nights.”
 On the whole, this is a more intimate statement of the score than the original cast album and is fine as a second choice for your collection. — G.A.

 Studio Cast, 1989 (JAY, 2CDs) (2 / 5) This is a nearly-complete British studio recording of Kismet.
 Although parts of the score may benefit from a semi-operatic interpretation of the Borodin melodies, the performance is stodgy and lacks presence.
 The brassy Broadway elements of the score are sabotaged and, as a result, those sections simply seem old-fashioned.
 The usually wonderful Judy Kaye displays a certain amount of showbiz flamboyance as Lalume, but even she sounds too cautious.
 Donald Maxwell, Valerie Masterson, and especially David Rendall are first-rate singers, yet they all sound too stuffy for the score’s witty numbers and sensually romantic ballads.
 The fabulously talented Rosemary Ashe is fine in the small role of Ayah, momentarily bringing the proceedings to life.
 John Owen Edwards’ conducting is rather sloppy and never bouncy.
 The only real recommendation of this recording is the inclusion of five Wright-Forrest songs from Timbuktu, a 1979 rewrite of Kismet.
 Also included is “Bored” from the film version, here sung by Judy Kaye. — G.A.